Art with Spirit Philosophy

 To purchase available pieces or to commission a piece contact Dawn at firstname.lastname@example.org

-Gallery of items for sale
+Gallery of current items for sale

 Thunder Drum gourd body, african porcupine quills, inset lapis and agate stones, deer skin drum head and coiled spring with small ceramic end knob.

-Gallery of some past work
+Gallery Samples of past work

 Kayak Paddle carved from single piece of Ceder (2″x8″x8′) with adjustable ferrel added along with drip rings.
 Abalone and shell inlay, painted with top quality sign paints for color longevity and sealed (multiple coats) with marine varnish for durability.